'Heads must roll': After Epstein found dead, lawmakers want answers, justice for alleged victims

 “Every single person in the Justice Department — from your Main Justice headquarters staff all the way to the night-shift jailer — knew that this man was a suicide risk, and that his dark secrets couldn’t be allowed to die with him," Sasse wrote.
 "Given Epstein’s previous attempted suicide, he should have been locked in a padded room under unbroken, 24/7, constant surveillance.
 Obviously, heads must roll.”

-Epstein's death comes a day after a trove of court documents were unsealed providing new details about Epstein's alleged crimes.
-Epstein was arrested July 6 in Teterboro, New Jersey and was charged with one count of sex trafficking conspiracy and one count of sex trafficking.
+Epstein's death comes a day after a trove of court documents was unsealed providing new details about his alleged crimes.
+Epstein was arrested July 6 in Teterboro, New Jersey, and was charged with one count of sex trafficking conspiracy and one count of sex trafficking.

-Unanswered questions — like how an inmate previously reported to have been on suicide watch was able to kill himself in federal custody — and concern for his alleged victims, united lawmakers on both the left and right Saturday.
+Unanswered questions — like how an inmate previously reported to have been on suicide watch was able to kill himself in federal custody — and concern for his alleged victims united lawmakers on both the left and the right Saturday.

 "He should have been held for trial, and his victim should have had a chance to testify against him.
 There should have been a public airing of what happened, who helped him, who was involved in it and now all of that's been cut off," the 2020 Democratic hopeful told reporters.